Hungnth/install-python-online-on-Windows/README.md

 ## Script

-The repository contains a `.bat` script that encapsulates the installation process.
+The repository contains a `.cmd` script that encapsulates the installation process.
 The script is thoroughly documented for ease of understanding and customization.

 ```batch
 @echo off